Dr Cecilia FAN, JP

 Biography

-Professor Hui Zhang is Associate Professor in the Department of Health Policy and Management, School of Public Health, Sun Yat-sen University of China.
+Professor ZHANG, Hui is Professor in the Department of Health Policy and Management, School of Public Health, Sun Yat-sen University in China.
 Her research interests are health policy evaluation, health insurance reform, economic burden of diseases, and telemedicine evaluation.
-She is now the member of Health Insurance Professional Committee of the Chinese Society of Health Economics; the member of Health Services Management Division of the Chinese Preventive Medicine Association; and the member of Guangdong Province Society of Health Economics.
-She has got more than 10 grants including the National Natural Science Foundation of China; the Natural Science Foundation of Guangdong Province; China Medical Board Open Competition Research Project, and published more than 30 international and domestic journals such as Social Science & Medicine, BMC Health Services Research.
+She is now the committee member of Health Insurance Committee of China Health Economics Association; the member of Public Economics Committee of China Health Economics Association; and the member of Health Economics Association of Guangdong Province.
+She has got more than 10 grants including the National Natural Science Foundation of China; the Natural Science Foundation of Guangdong Province; China Medical Board Open Competition Research Project, and published more than 50 international and domestic journals such as Social Science & Medicine, Health Policy and Planning, Journal of Healthcare Leadership, Journal of Medical Internet Research and others.

 Abstract